Personal and Professional Learning for Teaching

 4. Review the needs of learners from diverse cultural, economic and religious backgrounds including those from Aboriginal and Torres Strait Islander backgrounds, and;

-5. Participate in an academic community of discourse through reflective and critical engagement in academic texts and understanding of principles of academic integrity
+5. Participate in an academic community through reflective and critical engagement in academic texts and understanding of principles of academic integrity

 Study as a single unit